 UP polls: SP announces candidates for 159 seats; Akhilesh to contest from Karhal

+UP polls: SP announces candidates for 159 seats; Akhilesh fields Azam Khan from Rampur

 Some turncoats who have been given tickets include Supriya Aron from Congress, Daddu Prasad from BSP, and Brijendra Prajapati from BJP